Researchers Racing to Find Causes — and Cures — for Alzheimer’s Disease

 “A majority of recent and current studies on anti-amyloid agents have been negative,” Dr. Loewenstein says.
 “However, there’s hope that if we can prevent or remove amyloid in the earliest stages of the disease, it will show benefit.”

-While many people have a high amyloid count, they never actually develop Alzheimer’s, or they die of other causes before it develops.
-Because multiple factors and processes contribute to cognitive impairment, Dr. Loewenstein believes that future treatments will use a combination therapy that simultaneously targets neurodegenerative brain processes.
+While many people have a high amyloid load, they never actually develop Alzheimer’s, or they die of other causes before it develops.
+Because multiple factors and processes such as abnormal tau proteins and other factors contribute to cognitive impairment, Dr. Loewenstein believes that future treatments will use a combination therapy that simultaneously targets neurodegenerative brain processes.

 “Combination therapies have been very effective in treating HIV infections, certain types of cancers, and various other diseases,” Dr. Loewenstein says.